ligato/docs/docs/user-guide/concepts.md

 ## Key-Value Data Store Overview

-This section describes how the Ligato vpp-agent works with kv data stores.
+This section describes how the Ligato vpp-agent works with KV data stores.

 !!!
 Note
-    There are a number of similar terms in this documentation and elsewhere used to define what is essentially a data store or database of key-value pairs or more generally structured data objects.
-These terms include but are not limited to kv database, KVDB, kv store and so on.
-We will use the term `kv data store` in this section and elsewhere in the documentation.
+    There are a number of similar terms in this documentation and elsewhere used to define what is essentially a data store or database of key-value (KV) pairs or more generally structured data objects.
+These terms include but are not limited to KV database, KVDB, KV store and so on.
+Unless otherwise noted, we will use the term `KV data store` in the documentation text in this section and elsewhere in the documentation.
+The term `KVDB` might appear in the code examples and this will remain as is.

-    `Connector` is a term that applies to any plugin providing access or connectivity to an external entity such as a kv data store.
+    `Connector` is a term that applies to any plugin providing access or connectivity to an external entity such as a KV data store.
 The etcd plugin is considered a connector.

 ### Why the KV Data Store?

-The vpp-agent uses an external kv data store for several reasons:
+The vpp-agent uses an external KV data store for several reasons:

  - persist the desired state of the VPP/Linux configuration
  - serve as a mechanism to store and export certain VPP statistics
- - exploit the `"watch"` paradigm for distributed configuration management in which the client (i.e. vpp-agent) listens for and processes config changes maintained in a kv data store.
+ - exploit the `"watch"` paradigm for distributed configuration management in which the client (i.e. vpp-agent) listens for and processes config changes maintained in a KV data store.
 This same approach is incorporated into other configuration systems such as [confd](https://confd.io)

 Each vpp-agent is defined with a label known as the `microservice label`.
-Just as Kubernetes uses labels attached to objects (e.g. pods) to group resources with certain common attributes (e.g. "these pods with this label are part of this service"), Ligato uses the [microservice label][microservice-label] to group vpp-agents watching for kv data store config changes with a common prefix - a "watch key" if you will.
+Just as Kubernetes uses labels attached to objects (e.g. pods) to group resources with certain common attributes (e.g. "these pods with this label are part of this service"), Ligato uses the [microservice label][microservice-label] to group vpp-agents watching for KV data store config changes with a common prefix - a "watch key" if you will.

 What are the mechanics of this?
 First we take `/vnf-agent/` and combine it with the microservice label (using `vpp1` as an example) to form `/vnf-agent/vpp1`.
-This might look familiar because it is in fact part of the key associated with a configuration value maintained inside a kv data store.
+This might look familiar because it is in fact part of the key associated with a configuration value maintained inside a KV data store.

 Once again, here is the key for a [VPP interface][vpp-keys]:

 ```
 /vnf-agent/vpp1/config/vpp/v2/interfaces/<name>
 ```
-Next, the vpp-agent watches for any config changes in the kv data store with a matching watch key prefix.
-In the figure below, vpp-agent 1 on the left with a microservice label = `vpp1` will only watch for config changes with a matching prefix of `/vnf-agent/vpp1/`. vpp-agent 1 does not care about nor is it watching kv data store config data with a prefix of `/vnf-agent/vpp2/`
+Next, the vpp-agent watches for any config changes in the KV data store with a matching watch key prefix.
+In the figure below, vpp-agent 1 on the left with a microservice label = `vpp1` will only watch for config changes with a matching prefix of `/vnf-agent/vpp1/`. vpp-agent 1 does not care about nor is it watching KV data store config data with a prefix of `/vnf-agent/vpp2/`

 [![KVDB_microservice_label](../img/user-guide/kvdb-microservice-label.png)](https://www.draw.io/?state=%7B%22ids%22:%5B%221ShslDzO9eDHuiWrbWkxKNRu-1-8w8vFZ%22%5D,%22action%22:%22open%22,%22userId%22:%22109151548687004401479%22%7D#Hligato%2Fdocs%2Fmaster%2Fdocs%2Fimg%2Fuser-guide%2Fkvdb-microservice-label.xml)

-The vpp-agent validates the key prefix (in the format `/vnf-agent/<microservice-label>` as explained above) and if the label matches, the kv pair is passed to the vpp-agent configuration watchers.
-If the prefix of the rest of the key is registered, the kv-pair is sent to a articular watcher for processing such a re-programming the VPP dataplane.
+The vpp-agent validates the key prefix (in the format `/vnf-agent/<microservice-label>` as explained above) and if the label matches, the KV pair is passed to the vpp-agent configuration watchers.
+If the prefix of the rest of the key is registered, the KV pair is sent to a articular watcher for processing such a re-programming the VPP dataplane.

 There is quite a bit of flexibility in this architecture.

-- individual kv data store can support multiple vpp-agent "groups".
+- individual KV data store can support multiple vpp-agent "groups".
-- vpp-agent can receive config data from multiple sources (e.g. kv data store, GRPC, etc.).
+- vpp-agent can receive config data from multiple sources (e.g. KV data store, GRPC, etc.).
 A special [orchestrator plugin][orchestrator plugin] synchronizes and resolves any conflicts from the individual sources thus presenting a single source appearance to the vpp-agent configuration plugins.

-It should be noted that the vpp-agent does not require a kv data store.
+It should be noted that the vpp-agent does not require a KV data store.
 Configuration data can be provided via GRPC, potentially REST, the [Clientv2][client-v2] API and CLI.
-That said, a kv data store such as etcd offers the most convenient method for managing and distributing configuration data.
+That said, a KV data store such as etcd offers the most convenient method for managing and distributing configuration data.

 ### Which KV Data Store can I Use?

 !!!
 Note
-    Some of the items below are technically speaking, kv data stores.
+    Some of the items below are technically speaking KV data stores.
 Some are databases.
-To avoid acronym bloat, this section will continue to use the `kv data store` to include the database options below as well as the actual key value data stores.
+To avoid acronym bloat, this section will continue to use the `KV data store` to include the database options below as well as the actual key-value data stores.

 Technically any.
-The vpp-agent provides connectors to several types of kv data stores (see the list below).
-All are built on the common abstraction (called [kvdbsync][kvdbsync]).
-The kvdb abstraction approach simplifies the changing out of a kv data store or database with a minimum of effort.
+The vpp-agent provides connectors to several types of KV data stores (see the list below).
+All are built on a common abstraction (called [kvdbsync][kvdbsync]).
+The kvdb abstraction approach simplifies the changing out of a KV data store or database with a minimum of effort.